syagawa/browser-test/README.md

     height: 1080
   }

-// If you rewrite the following part of site.js, it loads its configuration file.
-By holding multiple files in the targets directory, you can test many sites simply by rewriting site.js.
+// If you rename test/settings/targets.target.sample2.js to target.js and move to targets directory.
+By holding multiple files in the targets directory, you can test many sites simply by rewriting target.js.
-  // site.js
+  // test/settings/targets/target.js
-  const target = require('./targets/<your js>');
+  const target = require('./<your js>');

 ```